-For those who are considering filing a “qui tam” whistleblower case, or a whistleblower claim with the Securities and Exchange Commission, the Commodity Futures Trading Commission or the IRS, just figuring out whether you have a solid case can be daunting.
+For those who are considering filing a “qui tam” whistleblower case, or a whistleblower claim with the Securities and Exchange Commission, the Commodity Futures Trading Commission or the IRS, just figuring out whether you have a solid claim can be daunting.

 The best advice you can get is: Talk to an experienced whistleblower lawyer.

 An experienced whistleblower lawyer with an established record of success in whistleblower claims is in the best position to help you evaluate the strengths and risks of your potential whistleblower case and provide advice on how to protect your job and anonymity.
 The whistleblower lawyer should offer an initial consultation at no charge.

 Phillips & Cohen works on a contingency basis, meaning whistleblower clients don’t pay anything unless their whistleblower case is successful.

 With that in mind, here are some questions to consider that can help determine whether you have a strong whistleblower claim:

 - Are you aware of specific instances or practices that involve fraud or other wrongdoing?
 Is this more than a hunch?